AVSLab/basilisk/docs/source/Support/Coder/CodingGuidlines.rst

 Message Definitions
 ~~~~~~~~~~~~~~~~~~~
-The C based messages are stored in ``src/architecture/messaging2/messageDefinition`` as a ``*.h`` file.
+The C based messages are stored in ``src/cMsgDefinition`` as a ``*.h`` file.
-The file name uses Upper Camel Case and should be idential to the message name within the file.
+The file name uses Upper Camel Case and should be identical to the message name within the file.
 The last three letters should be ``Msg``.
 For example, a particular spacecraft sensor message could be named ``SpecialSensorMsg.h``.
 The contents
 could be